-In this short post, I’ll give you a configuration script I put together to configure Smart Licensing on a Cisco Nexus 9000 switch.
+In this short post, I’ll give you the configuration script I put together to configure Smart Licensing on a Cisco Nexus 9000 switch.

 Nexus Smart Licensing Configuration Script

-In the following configuration script, I provide the CLI commands I have used to configure Smart Licensing on a Nexus 9000 switch using its out-of-band (OOB) management interface.
+In the following configuration script, I provide the CLI commands I use to configure Smart Licensing on a Nexus 9000 switch using its out-of-band (OOB) management interface that’s under the default VRF management.

 show license status show license summary show license all show license tech support show license udi show license usage